-- 6.1.
-General safety requirements for the predisposal management of radioactive waste are provided in GSR Part 5 [3].
-This section provides specific guidance on the predisposal management of radioactive waste, as identified in para.
-1.1, intended for disposal in narrow diameter boreholes as described in paras 2.12 to 2.18. - 6.2.
-Requirement 6 of GSR Part 5 [3] states:

-"Interdependences among all steps in the predisposal management of radioactive waste, as well as the impact of the anticipated disposal option, shall be appropriately taken into account".

 - 6.3.
+The operating organization should conduct predisposal management activities in accordance with the guidance and recommendations contained in GSR Part 5 [3] WS-G-6.1 [19] and SSG-45 [20].
+This section provides further specific guidance on the predisposal management of radioactive waste, as identified in para.
+1.1, intended for disposal in narrow diameter boreholes as described in paras 2.12 to 2.18. - 6.4.
+Requirement 6 of GSR Part 5 [3] states: - "Interdependences among all steps in the predisposal management of radioactive waste, as well as the impact of the anticipated disposal option, shall be appropriately taken into account". - 6.5.
 The operating organization should identify, plan and undertake predisposal management activities for borehole disposal as appropriate to the situation.
-The operating organization should consider the locations of the waste relative to the site for the disposal facility, the types of sources and waste to be managed, the need for waste characterization, and the infrastructure available and that will be needed for processing, transport and storage prior to disposal. - 6.4.
+The operating organization should consider the locations of the waste relative to the site for the disposal facility, the types of sources and waste to be managed, the need for waste characterization, and the infrastructure available and that will be needed for processing, transport and storage prior to disposal.

+- 6.6.
 In cases where disused sealed radioactive sources ultimately intended for disposal are located at many locations across a State (e.g. at user's sites), the Government should ensure that: - (a) Short-term storage of a disused source always occurs in safe and secure conditions, with proper authorization and periodic inspections Ref.
 [7]; - (b) Short-term storage occurs in a manner that does not preclude future management options Ref.
 [7]; - (c) The regulatory body sets an appropriate time limit for short-term storage of a disused source, contingent upon availability of other management options Ref.
-[7]; - (d) Consideration is given to centralized storage see WS-G-6.1 [19] and SSG-45 [20] 14.
+[7]; - (d) Consideration is given to centralized storage see WS-G-6.1 [19] and SSG-45 [20]. - 6.7.
+In cases where the waste is located in a centralized storage facility, the operating organization should consider undertaking waste characterization and waste processing at the centralized facility.
+In cases where it is not appropriate to process the waste for disposal at a centralized facility, the operating organization should undertake waste characterization and processing to produce waste packages for disposal at the disposal site using appropriate fixed facilities or mobile facilities. - 6.8.
+The operating organization is required to implement a radiological protection programme throughout the management of radioactive sources and during the predisposal management of radioactive waste see GSR Part 3 [2], in particular, Requirements 19 to 28.
+Guidance on occupational protection is provided in IAEA Safety Standards Series No. GSG-7, Occupational Radiation Protection [50].
+The radiological protection programme is an essential part of the safety case and, as such, is subject to regulatory approval.
+The operating organization should use suitably qualified and experienced personnel to implement the radiological protection programme GSG-16 [25]. - 6.9.
+The operating organization should determine the need for personnel in terms of numbers, responsibilities and expertise, and proceed to recruit and train suitably qualified and experienced persons to perform the operations.
+The operating organization's training programme should cover all activities that are significant for safety and should provide the knowledge and practical experience necessary for conducting the activities safely.
+The operating organization and the training programme